nnk03/my-linux/arch/README.md

 1. [https://bbs.archlinux.org/viewtopic.php?id=283316](https://bbs.archlinux.org/viewtopic.php?id=283316) if fonts not rendering properly in arch linux
    Run the below command and reload the page, might work

    ```
    sudo pacman -Ss icon
    ```

+1. install `wl-clipboard` to use clipboard in arch alongside vim and neovim

 ### For installing the whole OS in a pendrive